 The goal with a large breed puppy is to feed them a balanced, species appropriate diet which allows them to grow slowly and evenly.
 This can be accomplished by feeding commercial foods that are specially formulated for large breed puppy and large breed adult dogs, or, better yet, a balanced raw diet.
 These foods will generally be lower in fat, calories, calcium, phosphorus, and vitamin D. These nutrients in excess have been linked to a range of developmental orthopedic diseases such as Hypertrophic osteodystrophy (HOD), Panosteitis, and Osteochondrosis.

 Lastly, proper feeding and nutrition can decrease the risk of bloat, or gastric dilatation and volvulus (GDV), which is common especially in deep-chested giant and large breeds like Great Danes and St. Bernards.
-Feeding smaller meals 2-3 times a day rather than one big meal, and limiting food and water intake immediately before and after exercise, are two steps you can take to minimize your big dog’s risk of bloat.
+Feeding twice a day (three times for young puppies) rather than one large meal, and limiting food and water intake immediately before and after exercise, are two steps you can take to minimize your big dog’s risk of bloat.

 3. If Your Puppy Shopping Consists Of Craig’s List Or Pet Stores – You Have Bigger Issues AND BIG DOG OWNERSHIP Might Not Be For You.